ahassing/Workitem-Tree/README.md

 2. Select the local DB Project as the source and Azure DB as target.
 3. Steps 4 & 5 above

+## API Routes Currently Working
+* Issues: GET api/issues/\{Id}

+I gave up on Entity Framework for now.
+It just was not working.
+Now that I got stored procedure wired up it will be easy to wire up and create the rest.

 # .NET Core Documentation

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.